 \section{Accuracy of the post-Newtonian approximation}

-To access the accuracy of the first order pN approximation of the relativistic EOM, we have implemented the pN correction term ${ \vec{a}_{\text{pN}}}$, see Eq.\ \eqref{Eq_pN_cart}, into the XHPS.
+To access the accuracy of the first-order pN approximation of the relativistic EOM, we have implemented the pN correction term ${ \mathbf{a}_{\text{pN}}}$, see Eq.\ \eqref{Eq_pN_cart}, into the XHPS.
 Since we analyze the spherically symmetric situation, we specify the Newtonian gravitational potential to be the pure monopole potential given by Eq.\ \eqref{Eq_pN_potential_sph}.
 In general, the XHPS can model detailed satellite properties and the coupling to various gravitational and environmental perturbations.
-Here, we simplify matters and test the accuracy of the first order pN approximation w.r.t.\ the fully relativistic solution.
+Here, we simplify matters and test the accuracy of the first-order pN approximation w.r.t.\ the general relativistic solution.
 Therefore, the satellite is modeled as a point mass, which allows for neglecting effects due to a possible spinning or tumbling.

-The reason to use the XHPS to investigate the pN orbits is twofold: this approach allows to i) test the accuracy of the first order pN approximation by comparing the orbit to the solution in the Schwarzschild spacetime, and ii) to compare the acceleration caused by the pN correction terms to various disturbing forces, such as solar radiation pressure, at a later stage; see the next section.
+The reason to use the XHPS to investigate the pN orbits is twofold: this approach allows to i) test the accuracy of the first-order pN approximation by comparing the orbit to the solution of the geodesic equation in GR, and ii) to compare the acceleration caused by the pN correction terms to various disturbing forces, such as solar radiation pressure, at a later stage, see the next section.

-Figure \ref{Fig_HPS_pN_diff} shows the accuracy of the first order pN orbits for three exemplary cases.
-We compare the radial and tangential deviation from the orbit in the Schwarzschild spacetime, which we constructed numerically with sufficient accuracy.
-To be consistent, we have to use isotropic radial coordinates and a coordinate time parameterization of the orbits in either case.
+Fig.\ \ref{Fig_HPS_pN_diff} shows the accuracy of the first-order pN orbits for three exemplary cases.
+We show the radial and tangential deviation from the solution of the geodesic equation in the Schwarzschild spacetime, which we constructed numerically with sufficient accuracy.
+To be consistent, we have to use isotropic radial coordinates and a coordinate time parameterization in either case.
 The maximal deviation is found for the elliptical orbit $\#6$, where it is in the nanometer regime.
-Hence, the result is as expected and summarized by: the first order pN approach yields orbits at the nm accuracy level for satellite constellations around the Earth.
+Hence, the result is as expected and summarized by: the first-order pN approach yields orbits at the nm accuracy level for satellite constellations around the Earth.